Aakash Repeater Courses

 Answer:

 Palindromic sequences in the DNA molecule refer to groups of bases forming the same sequence when read either backwardly or forwardly.
 The recognition sites of restriction endonucleases are palindromic sequences.
-Five examples of palindromic DN sequences are given below
+Five examples of palindromic DNA sequences are given below

 1. ACTAGT/TGATCA